KH-CC/finalproject/README.md

   2. Design Your own Jar
      - If screen clicked, candy is drawn at screen
      - Auto Screen capture when key ‘S’ get pressed
-     - Candy color is depended on your game result-Get Random Message by pressing Keyboard (number 1~5 Keys!)
+     - Candy color is depended on your game result : Get Random Message by pressing Keyboard (number 1~5 Keys!)
      - Messages
      1 Happy Anniversary
      2 Thank You